nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 * *Cashflow* - Refers to an income or expense.
 * *WishList* - A list containing goals/targets.
-* *Watchlist* - a list of stocks that the financial planner is currently tracking
+* *Watchlist* - A list of stocks that the financial planner is currently tracking

 ## Instructions for manual testing

-{Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
+Given below are instructions to test the app manually

+- Note: These instructions only provide a starting point for testers to work on

+### Launch and shutdown

+1. Initial Launch
+   1. Download the jar file and copy into an empty folder
+   2. Open up the terminal and run java -jar tp.jar Expected: shows you the welcome screen for the financial planner app
+2. Closing the application
+   1. Type `exit` into the terminal.
+   2. Expected: the financial planner will exit with a goodbye message.
+Under the data newly created data directory, a watchlist.json and a data.txt file will be created